 "Cincinnati: Charter Conflict and Consensus" in James H. Svara and Douglas J. Watson, eds., More than Mayor or Manager: Campaigns to Change Form of Government in America's Large Cities.
 Georgetown University Press, 2010.

-An Associate Professor of Political Science, Dr. Spence holds a B. A. in Geography (1981) from George Mason University, is a Master of Community Planning (University of Cincinnati, 1985) and has been recognized as a member of the American Institute of Certified Planners since 1984 (Certification #10531).
-Dr. Spence was awarded a PhD. in Political Science from the University of Cincinnati (2003) with specializations in American Government, Political Behavior, and Public Administration.
-He joined the Thomas More faculty in 2007 after two years as a Visiting Professor of American Government at Xavier (OH) University.
+An associate professor of political science, Dr. Spence holds a Bachelor of Arts in geography from George Mason University (1981), a master's degree of community planning (University of Cincinnati, 1985) and has been recognized as a member of the American Institute of Certified Planners since 1984 (Certification #10531).
+Dr. Spence was awarded a doctorate in political science from the University of Cincinnati (2003) with specializations in American government, political behavior, and public administration.
+He joined the Thomas More faculty in 2007 after two years as a visiting professor of American government at Xavier University (Ohio).

 A member of the American Political Science Association, Kentucky Political Science Association, the Urban Affairs Association, and the National Political Science Honor Society – Pi Sigma Alpha (1998), Dr. Spence is also an active member of the American Planning Association (Kentucky Chapter).
 At Thomas More, he is the faculty liaison with the Political Science Club and Honor Society, assists students in securing internships, and has contributed to the college’s expansion of study abroad opportunities.